ltttttttttttt/Buff/README.md

 Step 3.Use Buff

-Add the @Buff to your bean, call the addBuff() transform to the new Any, The attribute (such as name) not in the constructor will be automatically converted to MutableState&lt;T&gt;
+Add the @Buff to your bean, call the addBuff() transform to the new Any, The attribute (such as name) will be automatically converted to MutableState&lt;T&gt;

 ```kotlin
 @Buff